junh1024/Reaper-Surround/README.md

 ## mcfx_convolver presets
 After installing mcfx_convolver16 from the [mcfx](https://www.matthiaskronlachner.com/?p=1910) suite, and **[the zip of my repo](https://github.com/junh1024/Reaper-Surround/archive/master.zip)** , my convolver_presets folder goes in "C:\Users\USERNAME\AppData\Roaming\mcfx\", or "~/Library/mcfx/" on Mac OS X. You may need to [unhide]( https://osxdaily.com/2011/07/22/access-user-library-folder-in-os-x-lion/
 ) your library folder on Mac.
 The presets can now be opened by mcfx_convolver16 in your DAW.
+It's recommended to uncheck "save preset within project" in mcfx_convolver, and then "save preset as default" in RPR so projects don't grow unnecessarily large.

 - HSV_A_Testbench.conf is a template for loading IRs in the Hesuvi 7ch order.
 Please modify it according to the filename of your IR.
 The input is 7.1 SMPTE-Microsoft order.
 - HSV_B_Testbench.conf same, except 14ch